matn7/Google-Platform-Notes/flashcard/SystemDesign.md

 Answer: It may result in high latency for long-running operations.

 250) What is one problem of synchronous communication solved by asynchronous, event-driven architecture?
-Answer: Synchronous communication requires both the sender and receiver to maintain an active connection.
-And be available at the same time.
+Answer: Synchronous communication requires both the sender and receiver to maintain an active connection, and be available at the same time.
 Asynchronous, Event-Driven architecture doesn't.

 251) What is the difference between Multi-Tier Architecture and Multi-Layer Architecture?